 Cooperative Formation and Financing

-A per-unit retain is a sum that is assessed on the value or quantity of units of an agricultural product handled by the cooperative for a member and is treated as an equity investment in the cooperative by that member.
-Per-unit retains are the less preferred option of patronage source income and are used more prevalently in marketing cooperatives.
+A co-op can obtain patronage income through the use of per-unit retains or written notices of allocation.
+A per-unit retain is an assessed sum based on the value or quantity of units of an agricultural product handled by the co-op for a member.
+It is treated as an equity investment in the co-op by that member.
+Per-unit retains are the less preferred option of patronage source income and are used predominantly in marketing co-ops.